-The Memorial Union Terrace was recently renovated, increasing its popularity among students, faculty (and really everyone)!
+The Memorial Union Terrace was recently renovated, increasing its popularity among students, faculty and really everyone!
 Situated on the shores of Lake Mendota, the “terrace” is the perfect meeting spot and THE place to relax and unwind.
-While there, check out Outdoor UW, where you can rent paddleboards, kayaks and more.
+While there, check out Outdoor UW, where you can rent paddle boards, kayaks and more.

 Don’t Miss: The newly constructed Terrace Brat Stand, which is bigger and better than ever!
 Grab a plate, a brat and a cold beverage, and unwind in one of the iconic terrace chairs while taking in live music and beautiful lake views.

-INSTITUTE FOR DISCOVERY
+INSTITUTES FOR DISCOVERY

-The Wisconsin Institute for Discovery (WID) showcases the University’s devotion to research, and the ways faculty, students and professionals come together to study various topics.
+The Wisconsin Institutes for Discovery (WID) showcases the University’s devotion to research, and the ways faculty, students and professionals come together to study various topics.
 On the first floor of the WID is the Town Center, which hosts interactive, family-friendly workshops on various Saturdays throughout the year.
 The WID also has two cafes: Steenbock’s on Orchard, and Aldo’s Café.